CarInsurance.com Insights

 CompanyRates before accidentRates after accident% difference$ difference

-Average savings on car insurance in Washington, D.C.
+How much can you save on car insurance in Washington, D.C.?

-If you compare car insurance quotes, you could enjoy an annual saving of around 35% on a full coverage policy in Washington, D.C.
+By comparing car insurance quotes, you can save an average of 43% per year for a full coverage policy in Washington, D.C.

 Car insurance discounts in Washington, D.C.: Save on premiums